ellysh/bash-programming-from-scratch/manuscript/BashScripting/arithmetic-expression.md

 little=$(((0xAABB & 0x00FF) << 8))
 ```

 2. Read the highest (leftmost) byte of the number and shift it to the right by eight bits.
-Here is the command:
+Here is the corresponding command:
 {line-numbers: false, format: Bash}
 ```
 big=$(((0xAABB & 0xFF00) >> 8))
 ```

-3. Connect the highest and lowest bytes with the bitwise OR this way:
+3. Combine the highest and lowest bytes with the bitwise OR this way:
 {line-numbers: false, format: Bash}
 ```
 result=$((little | big))
 ```

-Bash wrote the converting result to the `result` variable.
+Bash wrote the conversion result to the `result` variable.
 It is equal to 0xBBAA.

-The following command does all steps of our calculation at once:
+You can replace all three steps by the single Bash command:
 {line-numbers: false, format: Bash}
 ```
 value=0xAABB
 result=$(( ((value & 0x00FF) << 8) | ((value & 0xFF00) >> 8) ))
 ```

 Here is another example of using bitwise operations.
-They are essential for computing bitmasks.
-We are already familiar with file permission masks in the Unix environment.
+You need them for computing bitmasks.
+You already know file permission masks in the Unix environment.
 Suppose that a file has the permissions "-rw-r--r--".
-This mask looks like this in binary:
+It looks like this in binary:
 {line-numbers: false}
 ```
 0000 0110 0100 0100
 ```

-We want to check if the owner of the file has the right to execute it.
-We can do that by calculating the bitwise AND for the file's permissions and the mask 0000 0001 0000 0000 0000.
+Suppose that you want to check if the file owner can execute it.
+You can do that by calculating the bitwise AND for the permission mask and the 0000 0001 0000 0000 0000 number.
 Here is the calculation:
 {line-numbers: false}
 ```
 0000 0110 0100 0100 & 0000 0001 0000 0000 = 0000 0000 0000 0000 = 0
 ```

-The result is zero.
+The result equals zero.
 It means that the owner cannot execute the file.

-The bitwise OR adds bits to the bitmask.
-We can add the execution permission to the file owner.
-The calculation looks like this:
+Using the bitwise OR, you can set bits of the bitmask.
+For example, you can allow the owner to execute the file this way:
 {line-numbers: false}
 ```
 0000 0110 0100 0100 | 0000 0001 0000 0000 = 0000 0111 0100 0100 = -rwxr--r--
 ```

-I> The numbering of bits in an integer starts at zero.
-It usually goes from right to left.
+I> The bits numbering is from right to left.
+It starts from zero.

-We performed the bitwise OR for the file's permissions and the mask 0000 0001 0000 0000 0000.
-The only eighth bit of the mask equals one.
-We use it to change the eighth bit of the permissions.
-This bit can have any value.
-It does not matter in this calculation.
-The bitwise OR sets it to one regardless of its current value.
-If we do not change the permissions bit, the corresponding bit in the mask equals zero.
+We performed the bitwise OR for the permission mask and the 0000 0001 0000 0000 0000 number.
+The eighth bit of the number equals one.
+It changes the eighth bit of the permission mask.
+The corresponding bit in the mask can have any value.
+It does not matter because the bitwise OR sets it to one regardless of its current value.
+If you do not want to change some bits in the permission mask, set the corresponding bits of the number to zero.

-The bitwise AND removes bits from the bitmask.
+The bitwise AND clears bits of the bitmask.
 For example, let's remove the file owner's permission to write.
 Here is the calculation:
 {line-numbers: false}
 ```
 0000 0111 0100 0100 & 1111 1101 1111 1111 = 0000 0101 0100 0100 = -r-xr--r--
 ```

-We set the ninth bit of the permissions to zero.
-To do that, we calculate the bitwise AND for the permissions and the mask 1111 1101 1111 1111 1111.
-The ninth bit of the mask equals zero and all other bits are ones.
-Therefore, the bitwise AND changes the ninth bit of the permissions only.
+We set the ninth bit of the permission mask to zero.
+To do that, you should calculate the bitwise AND for the permission mask and the 1111 1101 1111 1111 1111 number.
+The ninth bit of the number equals zero and all other bits are ones.
+Therefore, the bitwise AND changes the ninth bit of the permission mask only.

-The OS performs mask operations every time you access a file.
+The OS operates masks whenever you access a file.
 This way, it checks your access rights.

 Here is the last example of using bitwise operations.
 Until recently, software developers used bit shifts as an alternative to multiplication and division by a power of two.
 For example, the bit shift to the left by two bits corresponds to multiplication by 2^2^ (i.e. four).
-Let's check it with the following Bash command:
+You can check it with the following Bash command:
 {line-numbers: true, format: Bash}
 ```
 $ echo $((3 << 2))
 12
 ```

-The bit shift gave a correct result.
-Multiplying 3 by 4 is equal to 12.
+The bit shift gives the same result as multiplication because "3 * 4" equals 12.

-Such tricks reduce the number of processor clock cycles to perform multiplication and division.
+This trick reduces the number of processor clock cycles to perform multiplication and division.
 These optimizations are now unnecessary due to the development of compilers and processors.
 Compilers automatically select the fastest assembly instructions when generating code.
 Processors execute these instructions in parallel with [several threads](https://en.wikipedia.org/wiki/Hyper-threading).
-Therefore, today software developers tend to write code that is easier to read and understand.
+Today, software developers tend to write code that is easier to read and understand.
 They do not care about optimizations as they do it before.
 Multiplication and division operations are better for reading the code than bit shifts.

 Cryptography and computer graphics algorithms use bit operations a lot.

 ### Logical Operations

 The [[ operator is inconvenient for comparing integers in the `if` statement.
 This operator uses two-letter abbreviations for expressing the relations between numbers.
 For example, the `-gt` abbreviation means greater.
-The (( operator fits the `if` condition better.
-You can use usual number comparison symbols (>, <, =) there.
+When you apply the (( operator instead, you can use the usual comparison symbols there.
+These symbols are: >, < and =.

 Here is an example.
-Suppose that you want to compare the variable with 5.
+Suppose that you want to compare some variable with the number 5.
 The following `if` construction does that:
 {line-numbers: true, format: Bash}
 ```
 if ((var < 5))